FilterViT and DropoutViT: Method

 \subsection{Filter Attention Block}

 The core of our method is the Filter Attention block, which integrates a convolutional block with a transformer encoder.
-The key idea is to treat the pixels in the feature map as tokens for the transformer encoder, but instead of processing all tokens, we apply a filter mask to select only the most important ones.
+Instead of processing all tokens, we use a filter mask to select only the most salient ones for attention computation, significantly reducing complexity.